-1. At the third session of the Committee on Development and Intellectual Property (CDIP), held from April 27 to May 1, 2009, the Committee discussed Recommendations 16 and 20, in the context of the project on "Intellectual Property and the Public Domain", and requested the Secretariat to update the information in the project so as to reflect the discussions in the Committee.

-2. The Annex to this document provides the updated text as requested.
+- At the third and fifth sessions of the Committee on Development and Intellectual Property (CDIP), held from April 27 to May 1, 2009, and from April 26 to 30, 2010, respectively, the Committee discussed Recommendations 16 and 20, in the context of the project on "Intellectual Property and the Public Domain", and requested the Secretariat to update the information in the project so as to reflect the discussions during those sessions of the Committee. - 2.
+The Annex to this document provides the updated approved text.